zwets/clblas-opencl11-deb/README.md

 # clblas-opencl11-deb

-This repo has the `debian` tree for building the clBLAS debs (`libclblas-dev`, `libclblas2`) with support for OpenCL 1.1 devices, or indeed any OpenCL version devices.
+This repo has the `debian` tree for building the clBLAS debs (`libclblas-dev`, `libclblas2`) with support for OpenCL 1.1 backends.
+Currently, calling any of the `clblasSgemm()` functions aborts the calling program when the backend isn't at least OpenCL 1.2.

 ## Background